allingeek/pollendina/README.md

 # Pollendina
 Pollendina is an X.509 identity provisioning service designed to simplify mutual TLS authentication for microservices deployed in containers.
+This project helps you provision your PKI as easily as you provision containers and exposes an API for integration with your existing scheduling / deployment infrastructure.

 **Pollendina accomplishes this without distribution or centralized management of secrets!**